KERMIT: Knowledge Graph Completion of Enhanced Relation Modeling with Inverse Transformation: Introduction

 \section{Introduction}

-Knowledge graphs (KGs) have emerged as powerful tools for representing structured information, fostering advancements in various domains, including natural language processing, data mining, and artificial intelligence.
-These knowledge graphs encode knowledge through the representation of entities and relationships in the form of triples, denoted as $(h, r, t)$, where $h$ represents the head entity, $t$ denotes the tail entity, and $r$ signifies the relationship.
-This encoding results in the creation of a rich semantic network, which finds application in various domains.
-Notable applications include recommendation systems \cite{guo2020survey}, question answering \cite{fu2020survey}, social network analysis \cite{he2020constructing}, and intelligent healthcare systems \cite{maclean2021knowledge, gong2021smr}.
-However, real-world knowledge graphs, such as Freebase \cite{bollacker2008freebase}, DBpedia \cite{auer2007dbpedia} and YAGO \cite{suchanek2007yago}, are often incomplete, lacking critical relationships or missing entities, limiting their effectiveness in various tasks \cite{dong2014knowledge}.
-Knowledge graph completion (KGC), a subfield of knowledge representation and reasoning, aims to address this challenge by inferring missing facts and relationships within the graph.
+Knowledge graphs (KGs) have emerged as powerful tools for representing structured information, driving progress in areas like natural language processing, data mining, and artificial intelligence.
+KGs encode knowledge in triples $(h, r, t)$, where $h$ is the head entity, $t$ the tail entity, and $r$ the relationship, forming a rich semantic network. \marktext{Their applications span recommendation systems \cite{guo2020survey}, question answering \cite{fu2020survey}, social network analysis \cite{he2020constructing}, and cyber security \cite{jia2023artificial}}.
+However, real-world KGs (e.g., Freebase \cite{bollacker2008freebase}, DBpedia \cite{auer2007dbpedia}, YAGO \cite{suchanek2007yago}) often suffer from incompleteness, missing vital relationships and entities \cite{dong2014knowledge}.
+This issue drives the need for knowledge graph completion (KGC), which aims to fill these gaps by inferring missing information and enhancing the graph's utility.
+Typically, a KGC model seeks to identify the most plausible tail entity $t$ for a given query $(h, r, ?)$.